rotdrop/nextcloud-app-pdf-downloader/README.md

 - if enable users may decide by themselves whether to enable this feature or not

-### Overlay Font Selection

-- the fonts can be customized from the list of fonts shopped with `tcpdf`
-- font-sample generation for the preferences pages needs the external program `pdf2svn`

 ### Implementation
 This package relies on [`wapmorgan/unified-archive`](https://github.com/wapmorgan/UnifiedArchive) as archive handling backend.
 Please see there for a list of supported archive formats and how to support further archive formats.

+## User Preferences

+### Page Label and File-Name Templates

+The app allow to configure page labels and automatically generated download and destination file-names based on a user configured template.
+The details can be found in [Braced Text Templates](doc/Templates.md).

+### Overlay Font Selection

+- the fonts can be customized from the list of fonts shopped with `tcpdf`
+- the backend generates font-samples for the chosen fonts and also provides a preview of the configured page labels with the chosen font.

 ## Performance
 - unfortunately, the app is not the fastest horse one could think